12 Best Indian Authors: Discover Your Next Favorite Novel

 What are the best Indian novels?

 The best Indian novels include Midnight’s Children, The God of Small Things, and The Inheritance of Loss.
-These books explore stories that are unique to India while focusing on universal themes such as love, loss, self-reflection, and the desire for inclusion.
+These books explore stories unique to India, focusing on universal themes such as love, loss, self-reflection, and the desire for inclusion.

 Looking for more?
 Check out our round-up of the best books by Barbara Cartland!